adityadeshlahre/adityadeshlahre.github.io/content/blog/phase-02-gsoc-completion.md

 #### Phase 02 GSoC'2024 completion >>>>>>>>>>

 So from week one of GSoC [May 01 > August 25] I came to far slowlly and gradually building Admin Pages and Components one by one.
-I have completed the whole project Admin Routes Under time lint which i presented to my mentors and they were happy with the work.
+I have completed the whole project Admin Routes Under time limit which i presented to my mentors and they were happy with the work.

 Initially Project seem to heavy but after understanding the code-base it been going with the flow.